intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

+# PROJECT NOT UNDER ACTIVE MANAGEMENT
+This project will no longer be maintained by Intel.
+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
+Intel no longer accepts patches to this project.
+If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.

 # Telemetry Aware Scheduling
 Telemetry Aware Scheduling (TAS) makes telemetry data available to scheduling and descheduling decisions in Kubernetes.
 Through a user defined policy, TAS enables rule based decisions on pod placement powered by up to date platform metrics.
 Policies can be applied on a workload by workload basis - allowing the right indicators to be used to place the right pod.